BryanTegomoh/microsoft-graph-to-do-api/README.md

 ## Automation

 I run this daily at 6 AM via Windows Task Scheduler.
-It generates the brief and emails it to me before I'm even awake.
+It generates the brief and emails it to me when I'm back from my morning workout.

 Works with cron on Linux/Mac too - just schedule `python main.py`.